hmfaysal/hmfaysal-omega-theme/_posts/2015-02-24-ECommonsStrategy.md

 > Allowing technical communities to re-organise and interact coherently with scientific communities can result in a productive environment for both.
 Neither a "Government Housing" project, nor a featureless, undirected pool of resources will make a productive e-Science Commons.

-# The Craftsperson and the Third Career.
+# The Craftsperson and the Third Career

 Finally, let's discuss a different aspect of an e-Infrastructure Commons - that of the people who operate and develop it.
 In a service-based economy, two distinct parties exist - the service *providers* and service *consumers*.
 There are distinct relationships between these two parties (service demand and supply for example), however it is assumed that there is very little overlap in activities.
 We have a model of modern IT professionals, working in a service-provision department, interacting via pre-agreed SLA's to provide services to professional researchers who select and consume them.
 However, given the cutting edge nature of these services, and the fact that they are operated within research environments, the reality is that there is often a great deal of overlap.
 Since there is such complexity in these platforms, at times there is no neat separation between research and research support staff.
 We have thus seen the emergence of a third career path, being neither researcher nor research support, and emergence of Research Software Engineers - craftspeople who work at the interface of a scientific domain, and the technologies which enable it.
 Innovation in this boundary between infrastructure, services, and science is highly creative, and difficult to fit into traditional institutional silos, or in our case cyberinfrastructure pillars.
 Whilst institutes in South Africa are starting to recognise this by the creation of e-Science Centres[^UCTeResearch] to employ the Research Software Engineers and Craftspeople, this trend has shown great payoff abroad[^eScienceCentres].

 In immediate terms, we consider that identifying and developing capacity in this new career path consists in identifying **relevant, transferable skills**.
 This is quite often conflated with the "DevOps" paradigm, where there is better empathy and collaboration between those operating infrastructures and those developing it; indeed, where they often are one and the same team.

 ## DevOps, Software-Defined Infrastructure and transferrable skills